a5huynh/athlabs.com/research/index.md

       -
         title: "Crowdsourcing the Unknown: The Satellite Search for Genghis Khan"
         publication: PLOS ONE
-        authors: Lin, A., Huynh, A., Lanckriet, G., &amp; Barrington, L.
+        authors: Lin, A.; Huynh, A.; Lanckriet, G.; Barrington, L.
         year: 2014
         links:
           -